Fun ways to practice Addition and Subtraction

 Magic Addition Pyramids:

 This can even be extended to fraction addition/ subtraction and multiplication/ division.
-For older kids try it with integers and Algebraic expressions too!
+For older kids, try it with integers and Algebraic expressions too!

 Click here to download a free Addition Pyramid to start off.

-For a more challenging version of Magic Pyramids, give the kids a 3-4 numbers that come in the bottom most row and ask them what is the highest number that they can get at the top of the Pyramid.
+For a more challenging version of Magic Pyramids, give the kids a 3-4 numbers that come in the bottom-most row and ask them what the highest number is that they can get at the top of the Pyramid.
 Idea by nrich maths - https://nrich.maths.org/numberpyramids

 Magic Triangles: